Arnaz87/aurovm/readme.md

   + Lua library in Cu
   + Lua compiler in Lua
 - Full support for cobre modules in Culang
+- Cobre to JS compiler
+- Figure out concurrency and memory safety, in Cobre ~5 (or 0.5)

 # Wishlist